NilaakashSingh/SwiftUI2021/README.md

 # SwiftUI2021
-This repo will demonstrate new components introduced in SwiftUI WWDC 2021
+This repo will demonstrate new components introduced in SwiftUI WWDC 2021 based on https://developer.apple.com/documentation/new-technologies-wwdc21

 ## Timeline View